 - Age: Prostate cancer is rare before age 40.
-The prostate tends to get bigger as men age, and most diagnoses occur in men who are 65 or older.
+The prostate tends to get bigger as you age.
+Most diagnoses occur in men who are 65 or older.

-- Race/ethnicity: Black men have a higher risk for aggressive prostate cancer at a younger age.
+- Race/ethnicity: Black men have a higher risk of aggressive prostate cancer at a younger age.

 - Family history: Men who have one or more close relatives (parent, sibling or child) with prostate cancer are at higher risk.

-- Genetics: People with changes in two genes, known as BRCA1 and BRCA2, are more likely to have prostate cancer and more likely to have a more aggressive form of the disease.
+- Genetics: People with changes in two genes, known as BRCA1 and BRCA2, are more likely to have prostate cancer.
+They are also more likely to have a more aggressive form of the disease.
 OHSU offers expert genetic counseling and testing to help patients learn about and manage their risk.

 Secondary risk factors may include: